PostgreSQL supports many client authentication methods, but in this case we’re only going to concern ourselves with two: password and md5.

 Now quit the PostgreSQL interface:

-You can do all of step one in exactly one command:
+You can do all the step one in exactly one command:

 su -c "psql" - postgres